ackmanx/webapp-monorepo/README.md

-# Heroku Controller
+# Webapp Mono-Repo

+POC for hosting my applications on a single Heroku instance that allows you to pay for one hobby dyno only

-# Apps
+## Apps

 This mini mono-repo contains all the applications I host on my single Heroku instance.
 Each folder in the `apps` directory is a separate application.
 They have to first be registered with `master-slave` before you can serve them.

-# Adding a New Application
+## Adding a New Application

 To add a new application, you need to configure a few things: